gema-arta/heiwa/docs/poc/2-Clang_Stage0.md

 # Make sure there are no stale files embedded in the package.
 time { make mrproper; }

-# Now extract the user-visible kernel headers from the source.
 # The recommended make target "headers_install" cannot be used, because it requires rsync, which may not be available.
 # The headers are first placed in ./usr, then copied to the needed location.
 time {